Bd. Min. 2-3-94; Amended 12-11-14.

 - The purpose of this policy is to establish a procedure for defense and protection of employees in matters where the U.S. Environmental Protection Agency (EPA), the U.S. Nuclear Regulatory Commission (NRC), the Missouri Department of Natural Resources (DNR), the Occupational Safety and Health Administration (OSHA) or similar administrative agencies are alleging violations of federal and state laws, statutes, and regulations.

-- Employees—An officer, faculty member, or other employee of the University in connection with any claim or suit allegedly rising out of the performance of duties for, or employment with, or by The Curators of the University of Missouri, a public corporation; and
+- Employees--An officer, faculty member, or other employee of the (a) University of Missouri or (b) a subsidiary or affiliate of the University that has been designated as eligible for coverage under this Rule by the Assistant Vice President of Management Services in connection with any claim or suit allegedly rising out of the performance of duties for, or employment with, or by The Curators of the University of Missouri, a public corporation, or a designated University subsidiary or affiliate; and

 - Such an officer, faculty member or employee who, individually or with others is named a defendant in legal actions or is the subject of a claim submits a request for such defense and protection to the President.

 - Such a request shall include:

 (1) A brief description of the circumstances surrounding the incident giving rise to the legal action or claim; and

 (2) Documentation to verify that the named individual was acting within the scope of his or her official duties at the time of the incident; and